Mitchellpkt/chess_computer_perception/README.md

 # chess_computer_perception
 A curious method for creating computational chess intuition for "similar" positions through perceptual heshes (for pruning).

-**Beware: The figures for this initial README were created in the wee hours of the morning, and include a few tired mistakes here and there with mis-colored squares.
-Just ignore those, will be fixed in a future update...**

 ## Motivation

 This project is inspired by Matthew Lei's paper [Giraffe: Using Deep Reinforcement Learning to Play Chess](https://arxiv.org/abs/1509.01549) - specificially section 7.1.4 under 'Future Work':